 Processing/OGR: do not use shapefile as format for temp input files

 The algorithms from GDAL's toolbox for vector processing still use shapefiles as intermediate format.
 This results in corrupted fieldnames, since those are limited in the DBF format.
 Also, field contents might get corrupted if they're longer than 255 chars.

 Please use GPKG for this.

-#2 Updated by Tobias Wendorff about 1 year ago
+#2 Updated by Tobias Wendorff over 1 year ago

 Sorry, Jürgen, I strongly disagree that this is a feature request only.

 The use of shapefile is an intermediate format is creating unexpected results and is destroying the user's results.
 Furthermore, ogr2ogr actually is one of the most capable applications out there, which can handle GPKG files.
 Even if I don't like GPKG that much, it has removed limits, we had with prosperity shapefile over the last decades.